GEO4161 – Contaminants in the Geoenvironment

 - Mandatory exercises must be approved before you can submit the final home exam.

 - Final written home examination in form of a paper counts 100% towards the final grade.

 It is possible to take the exam up to 3 times.
 If you withdraw from the exam after the deadline or during the exam, this will be counted as an examination attempt.

 It will also be counted as 1 of the 3 attempts to sit the exam for this course if you sit the exam for the following course:

 Language of examination

-In this course any written exam questions or assignment questions may be available in English only.
+In this course, any written exam questions or assignment questions will be available in English only.